 This article aims to explain what glyphosate is and why it is used.
 Also, this will tackle the advantages and disadvantages of glyphosate.
-Finally, it will also discuss how do the authorities see the glyphosate in the market.
+Finally, it will also discuss how do the authorities see glyphosate in the market.

 Glyphosate: A Chemical You Should Take Note

-One of the most widely used pesticides today is the Glyphosate.
+One of the most widely used pesticides today is Glyphosate.
 Farmers use it on food crops on desiccation, for example, products like wheat.
-Also, this is used in the cultivation of the 80% of the GMO crops.
+Also, this is used in the cultivation of 80% of the GMO crops.